seatsio/seatsio.github.io/docs/REST API/api-overview/api-rate-limit.md

 ## Higher rate limit

-Expecting an higher load than what we allow on our shared instance?
+Expecting a higher load than what we allow on our shared instance?
 A dedicated seats.io server might be an option.
 Please [get in touch](mailto:sales@seats.io).